BrunoAzambuja/IBM-Data-Science-Professional-Certificate/README.md

 # Coursera - IBM Data Science Professional Certificate

-#### You can view all projects developed during certification in the files above.
+#### Above you can view all projects developed during certification in the files.

 **Tools:** Jupyter Notebook, GitHub and Watson Studio.